-Figure 3 Some active compounds in Curcuma xanthorriza.
+FIGURE 3.
+Some active compounds isolated from C. xanthorriza.

-Another study conducted by Handayani et al. (2007) proved that xanthorrizol has antiproliferative activity on hepatoma HepG2 cell by inducing apoptosis through p53, Bcl-2 and caspase-dependent signaling pathway [26].
+Another study conducted by Handayani et al.25 proved that xanthorrizol has antiproliferative activity on hepatoma HepG2 cell by inducing apoptosis through p53, Bcl-2 and caspase-dependent signaling pathway.
 Xanthorrizol also reported to inhibit the proliferation of HCT116 colon cancer cells line by inhibiting the cell cycle in the G0/G1 phase and G2/M regulation through inhibition of cyclin A, B1, and D1 and cyclin-dependent kinase 1 (CDK1), CDK2 and CDK4.
-It also has p21, p27 and cyclin-dependent kinase inhibitors activity [27].
+It also has p21, p27 and cyclin-dependent kinase inhibitors activity.26